MMOs: Grinding away my patience

 There’s a bit of a controversy about a certain Spiderman 3 review that may or may not have been based on demo impressions instead of the retail game.
 I don’t care much about uncovering the truth.
 Instead, I’d like to discuss a problem this fiasco brings up about our modern review system.

 A lot of people commenting on this news piece claim that if the reviewer actually had retail copies, then they should have mentioned some of the crippling technical flaws that many sites seem to be mentioning.
 Having not played the game(s) myself, I can’t say just how bad these glitches are.
-Putting Spiderman aside, though, imagine if the review were for that game that had some definite glitches in it, but the reviewer never actually encountered them in their play through. → Is that an article in your pants, or are you just happy to read me?
+Putting Spiderman aside, though, imagine if the review were for that game that had some definite glitches in it, but the reviewer never actually encountered them in their play through. → Welcome to read.

 Your favorite game looks like shit